nunocruz/image_sorter/README.md

 * A progress bar displays sorting progress for large directories.

 # Transformer
-A Python script that recursively resizes images so their largest dimension does not exceed 1080px, preserving aspect ratio.
+A Python script that recursively resizes images so their largest dimension does not exceed 1080px, preserving the aspect ratio.
 Images are resized in place.
+Then it proceeds to create a square flat base layer image, to paste the image on top of it and flatten it back to one layer.

 ## Usage